nleytem/cursorpagination/README.md

 ### Run Locally
 The application automatically seeds 2,000 events from `seed_data.jsonl` on startup.

+This application exposes ports `5432` and `8080`, so those ports will need to be made available before running.

 Ensure that docker is running.
 ```bash
 ./mvnw spring-boot:run